Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 \subsubsection{Paradifferential Propagator}

-This is the key argument in our methodology.
+This is the key argument.
 Comparing the paradifferential system (\ref{Prototype_Paradiff}) with the classical invariant manifold theorem (Theorem~\ref{Stab_Mfd_Finite}), the major difference lies in the dispersive regime (elliptic directions), which leads to loss of derivatives.
-However, if for $u$ close to $u_0$, the operator $\N'(u)$ is \emph{elliptic and anti-self-adjoint (on $L^2_x$)}, then the symbolic calculus for paradifferential operators guarantees \emph{$T_{\varsigma[\N'(u)]}$ to be elliptic and almost anti-self-adjoint (on $L^2_x$)}, in the sense that
+However, if for $u$ close to $0$, the operator $\N'(u)$ is \emph{elliptic and anti-self-adjoint (on $L^2_x$)}, then the symbolic calculus for paradifferential operators guarantees \emph{$T_{\varsigma[\N'(u)]}$ to be elliptic and almost anti-self-adjoint (on $L^2_x$)}, in the sense that $T_{\varsigma[\N'(u)]}+T^*_{\varsigma[\N'(u)]}$ is a bounded linear operator on $L^2_x$.